 James has a background in science, urban planning and urban history, and is interested in the historical emergence of contemporary problems, ideas and practices of governance.

 In March 2018, he was appointed as a Postdoctoral Research Fellow within the PEAK Urban project at the ACC.
 His research examines the historical and contemporary interface between scientific knowledge, urban policymaking and urban governance in Cape Town and South Africa.

 James joined the ACC as a researcher in 2010.
 His past work at the ACC focused on enhancing urban planning education and urban research in sub-Saharan Africa through the Association of African Planning Schools, of which he is General Secretary, and the African Urban Research Initiative, which he helped to establish.

-I am also interested in emerging approaches to theorizing and researching African and Southern cities and urbanization, and the ethics of planning thought and praxis in the urban South.
-In addition, some of my previous research has examined the dynamics of post-apartheid South African cities in terms of spatial growth trends, place-naming practices, and the application of the ‘right to the city’ discourse.
+James is also interested in emerging approaches to theorising and researching African and Southern cities and urbanisation, and the ethics of planning thought and praxis in the urban South.
+Some of his previous research has examined the post-apartheid dynamics of South African cities in terms of spatial growth trends, place-naming practices, and the application of the ‘right to the city’ discourse.